upc-ghs/CheProf/README.md

 # CheProf
-The repository contains 4 executables for window (64 bits) with examples.
+The repository contains 4 executables for Windows (64 bits) with examples.

 - CheProfReadWrite: It can read output files of Phreeqc and writes it in xml format for CheProf.
 - ChemMix: It calculates the chemistry when two end members are mixed.